 - applications must be received prior to the commencement of the project

-- projects involving more than one artist must be submitted by an individual submitting as an ensemble/group; separate individual artist applications will not be accepted for the same project
+- projects involving more than one artist must be submitted by one individual on behalf of the ensemble or group

 - your legal name